Sirenik language

-Sirenik Yupik, Sireniki Yupik (also Old Sirenik or Vuteen), Sirenik, or Sirenikskiy is an extinct Eskimo–Aleut language.
+Sirenik, Sirenik Yupik, Sireniki Yupik (also Old Sirenik or Vuteen), or Sirenikskiy, is an extinct Eskaleut language.
 It was spoken in and around the village of Sireniki (Сиреники) in Chukotka Peninsula, Chukotka Autonomous Okrug, Russia.
 The language shift has been a long process, ending in total language death.
-In January 1997, the last native speaker of the language, a woman named Vyjye (Valentina Wye) (Выйе), died.
-Ever since that point, the language has been extinct; nowadays, all Sirenik Eskimos speak Siberian Yupik or Russian.
+In January 1997, the last native speaker of the language, a woman named Vyjye (Valentina Wye; Выйе) died.
+Ever since that point, the language has been extinct; nowadays, all Sireniks speak Siberian Yupik or Russian.
 Despite this, censuses as late as 2010 report up to 5 native speakers of Sirenik.